rcsb/mmtf/spec.md

 [ 127, 41, 34, 1, 0, -50, -128, 0, 7, 127, 0, 127, 127, 14 ]
 ```

-Applying recursive indexing decoding.
+Unpacking/Applying recursive indexing decoding.
 Values that lie within the interval are copied over to the output array.
 Values that are equal to an interval endpoint are added to the subsequent value while the subsequent value is equal to an interval endpoint, e.g. the sequence `127, 127, 14` becomes `268`:

 ```JSON
 [ 168, 34, 1, 0, -50, -128, 7, 127, 268 ]